droidwayin/GentleDynamics/README.md

 Start with **-6 dB** system volume when first enabling.
 Allow **48 hours** for your brain to fully adapt to the new sound stage.

-## 📻 GentleDynamics Radio Sound V4 (Profile)
+## 📻 GentleDynamics Feather Loudness V4 (Profile)

-- Start this profile with -10% from your usual volume.
+> The goal here is achieving a gentle, subtle nudge, but not a loudness boost.
+Toggle compressor plugin on/off to differentiate.

 Whether you're working, relaxing, or enjoying your music collection, this preset delivers a commercially polished and musical sound that lets you focus on the music itself effortlessly.
 Much like a **high-quality FM radio broadcast** or a **premium car audio system**.
 It works superbly to bring life to generic headphones or to add a final layer of professional sheen to AutoEQ-corrected profiles.
 You may also pair it with an external amplifier and speakers to achieve that full, impactful sound.
 I mainly pair this profile with external speakers and an analog amp to achieve that rich, commercially loud sound.

+*"Start this profile with -10% from your usual volume."*

 ## 🔀 The Difference Between Profiles